prrao87/blog/_posts/2020-05-03-blogging-for-data-scientists.md

 ### Where to from here?
-While `fastpages` is a great introduction to deploying and maintaining your own custom site, in the long run, you're not tied to hosting your site on GitHub and the `fastpages` platform. `fastpages` allows you to save the intermediate Markdown files generated for each of your posts, so you can always migrate your blogs to another service if you need to.
+While `fastpages` is a great introduction to deploying and maintaining your own custom site, in the long run, you're not tied to hosting your site on GitHub and the `fastpages` platform.
+You're allowed to save the intermediate Markdown files generated for each of your posts, so you can always migrate your blogs to another service if you need to.

-If you're a Data Scientist, the great thing about using a tool like `fastpages` is that there's already a [community forum](https://forums.fast.ai/t/fastpages-github-pages-blog-using-nbdev/62828) with questions on commonly faced problems and great answers on functionality.
+If you're a Data Scientist, the great thing about using a tool like fastpages is that there's already a [community forum](https://forums.fast.ai/t/fastpages-github-pages-blog-using-nbdev/62828) with questions on commonly faced problems and great answers on functionality.
 It's never too late to start working on your own blog, so keep writing and happy blogging!

 ---

 ## Appendix: Examples on customizing `fastpages`
-Even if you don't know all that much about CSS (I don't either), it's not that hard to customize some aesthetics.
+Even if you don't know all that much about CSS or SCSS (I don't either), it's not that hard to customize some of the page's aesthetics.

+> Note: SCSS ('Sass' CSS) is basically CSS with rule-nesting, loops and other logic added on top.
+[Here's a simple tutorial](https://dev.to/rishiabee/awesome-scss-the-basics-dh8).

 ### Change syntax-highlight colours
-The default version of `fastpages` comes with dark syntax-highlighting for code, based on the popular Dracula theme.
+The default version of fastpages comes with dark syntax-highlighting for code, based on the popular Dracula theme.
 If you don't particularly like all the colours in this theme, it's relatively straightforward to customize via CSS.

-In `_sass/minima/custom-styles.scss`, copy  the existing `minima/custom-styles.scss/fastpages-dracula-highlight.scss` file (containing the Dracula colours) and create a new file `custom-code-colors` in the same directory.
+In the `_sass/minima` directory , copy the existing file `minima/custom-styles.scss/fastpages-dracula-highlight.scss` (containing the Dracula colour scheme) to a new file `custom-code-colors.scss` in the same directory.
 Point to this new file in `minima/custom-styles.scss` as follows.

 ```css
 /* @import "minima/fastpages-dracula-highlight"; */
 @import "minima/custom-code-colors";
 ```

 To change the colour definitions at the top, replace the relevant Hex code for the `$dt-purple` or `$dt-pink` colours with new colour shades (VS Code has a really nice [colour picker built-in](https://mspoweruser.com/visual-studio-code-now-really-useful-color-picker-built/)).
 In my case, I chose a lighter purple definition.
 Next, I changed the keyword colour scheme under the `.highlight` selector.

 ```css